Vancouver to Calgary Road-Trip Itinerary – All you Need to Know and More!

 Rosedale Suspension Bridge

 Crossing the Rosedale suspension bridge was an experience!
 It is 117m long, free and you can check out some of the old structures that were used in the coal mining days across the river.
 It does sway quite a bit (in case you don’t like that sort of thing!)

 The clock was ticking and we didn’t want to miss out on one of the highlights of the area, the Hoodoos, so we set off.
 Everything in the area is pretty close together so it was just a quick drive.
 I am not sure what I expected really but when we got there I had a little, “Oh, that’s it?” moment!
 They are quite impressive in the fact that they are unusual, but they are quite small.
 I think I was expecting miles and miles of the things!

 As it was, there was a little clump of them, with lots of tourists clambering around on the surrounding rocks.
 So of course our boys ran off to do the same.
 It was quite hard to keep track of them because they blended in with the scenery!

 Last Chance Saloon

 We had just enough time to squeeze in a late lunch/early dinner at the Last Chance Saloon in Wayne.
 This meant taking the 11 bridges route (you cross 11 bridges in 6 kilometres which the kids enjoyed counting).

-As the name suggests, it is a wild west saloon style restaurant serving burgers and fries and the like.
-A great way to end our wild west part of the trip.
+As the name suggests, it is a wild west saloon style restaurant serving burgers and fries and the like, along with Poutine – a traditional Canadian dish.
+A great way to end our wild west part of the trip!

 From here we drove straight to the airport and dropped our car back. the Avis drop off is just opposite the domestic terminal at Calgary airport.
 It was all very quiet at check in but it took forever to go through security.
 We had left plenty of time but in the end, we just got to the gate as everyone was boarding.